zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 ## Next Steps

-Congratulations!
-You deployed your first Rails 7 application to Heroku.
-Review the following articles next:
+Congratulations on deploying a Rails 7 application!
+To continue exploring, review the following articles next:

 * Visit the [Ruby support category](/categories/ruby-support) to learn more about using Ruby and Rails on Heroku.
 * The [Deployment category](/categories/deployment) provides a variety of powerful integrations and features to help streamline and simplify your deployments.